 2nd Brigade 1st Division 1st Army Corps

-From the base on the left:
+From the base on the left of the monument:

 Erected and dedicated A.D.
 1887.

-From the base of the rear:
+From the base of the rear of the monument:

 The 14th Regiment New York State Militia (84th N.Y.
 Vols.) entered the U.S. Volunteer service April 18, 1861.
 Participated in 22 engagements with the enemy and was discharged on expiration of term of service June 6, 1864.

-The marker on Stone Avenue
+Position marker on Stone Avenue

 From the marker on Stone Avenue: